bradleysigma/tirules/questions.md

 ### Ravenous Genome
 - Do the captured units serve any mechanical purpose without a Vuil'raith ability, or do they just prevent their owner from building them?

-## Abilities

-### Crucible
-- Will Il Na Viroset apply +1 to the move value of the Enigma when it moves out of or through a gravity rift?

-### Bio-Synthetic Synergy
-- If a player has _Bio-Synthetic Synergy_, and another player forces them to give an ability, is that player forced to give _Bio-Synthetic Synergy_?

-### Terraform
-- Can a player with _Terraform_ explore a planet in their home system and/or Mecatol Rex?
-- If so, what happens if the _Demilitarized Zone_ is found?

 ## Paradigm